 Acquiring complementary knowledge and skills while you are studying abroad will add to your overall graduate profile.
 An exchange or study-abroad semester abroad is also an excellent opportunity to learn about other cultures and improve your language skills.
 Having international experience is important if you are planning to work in an international company or in a local company which does business abroad.
 Being linguistically and culturally competent will also help to improve your employability.

 If you are currently enrolled at the Lucerne School of Business, please refer to the detailed documents and process described on the internal IT platform ILIAS.
-Here you will also find the application form and learning agreement.
+Here you will also find the link to the online application tool.

 It is important that you inform yourself fully about all aspects of your semester abroad.
 This includes the entire application process, drawing up a learning agreement, finance, accommodation, visas and insurance.
 Students receive more detailed information at the FAQ Information Session held every autumn for anyone considering an exchange or study-abroad semester in the following year.
 Further questions can also be addressed by email to email@example.com and in person.